NigarHajiyeva/DFIR/README.md

 		### Volatility: memory dump

-		#clarifing that which profile will be used:

-				vol3.py -f ___.mem(path for memory dump) imageinfo
+		Copy memdump(Z:) and paste it in volatility folder

+		# Help
+				vol.py -h

-		#using this command you check all profiles which were found in "imageinfo" section.
-It list the processes of a system and you wil find correct profile:
+		#u It list the processes of a system:

-				vol3.py -f ___.mem --profile=Profile(exp.
-WinXPSP2x86) pslist
+				vol.py -f ___.mem windows.pslist.PsList

 		#viewing the process listing in tree form and using the same technique as pslist:

+				vol.py -f ___.mem windows.pstree.PsTree

+		WoW64 is a subsystem of the Windows operating system capable of running 32-bit applications on 64-bit Windows:
+			Malicious process:
-				vol3.py -f ___.mem --profile=Profile pstree
+				vol.py -f ___.mem windows.pstree.PsTree | findstr True

 		#searching  for commands that attackers entered through a console shell (cmd.exe):